tinode/chat/keygen/README.md

 # keygen: API key generator

-A command-line utility to generate an API key for [Tinode server](../server/)
+A command-line utility to generate an API key for [MidnightChat server](../server/)

 Parameters: